tracymu/cs101/README.md

    "optional" exercises that don't have any solutions supplied.

 ## Thank you

 Thanks everyone who has contributed so far!
-Especially: tracymu, DesPenny, catherine-jones, nadiavu, colinjohnstonau
+Especially but not limited to:

+* tracymu
+* DesPenny
+* catherine-jones
+* nadiavu
+* colinjohnstonau